 3. Flat paint brushes plus long flats, short flats or brights

 Flat brushes are made in a variety of widths from No. 00 to around 1¼in.
 (3cm) with a flattened round ferrule and handle.
 Beyond this width they are bound on to a beaver tail flat handle.
 Long flats have longer hair, they are softer in use and hold more colour, but may lose their shape earlier.
 Short flats, or brights, have shorter heads, giving a stiffer brushstroke that'll hold less colour, but they keep their shape well.
+Discover a range of flat brushes.

 Flat paint brushes, as featured in The Artist December 2016 issue.
 Credit – Ian Sidaway.